mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 yarn add @material-ui/core@next @emotion/react @emotion/styled
 ```

-> After this step, your application is expected to crash because styling-engine has changed in v5.
+> After this step, your application is expected to crash because the style library has changed in v5 from JSS to emotion.

 ### Style library